ericchen321/guanxiongchen.io/tech-exp/spin.md

 ## What is Magic Pen?
 Magic Pen is a haptic pen that allows users to produce 2D hand sketches, such as free body diagrams, mechanical prototype designs or simple architectural sketches.
 It provides users with force feedback to guide them complete drawings.
 Most notably, Magic Pen has two features that distinguish it from other haptic devices:

-* **Shared control between the pen and user** - although the pen can provide guiding force to restrict a user's hand movement, sometimes the user may rather to be not restricted.
+* **Shared Control between the Pen and User** - although the pen can provide guiding force to restrict a user's hand movement, sometimes the user may rather to be not restricted.
 The user can apply a stronger force to the pen to "counteract" the guiding force.
 Upon sensing the user-applied force, the pen will cease to apply the guiding force, so the user can move his/her hand more freely.
-* **Geometric relationships defined in sketches** - geometric relationships such as parallel ,perpendicular, and alignment allow people to convey abstract concepts in sketches, and is often employed by CAD software to help users in engineering and artistic design processes.
+* **Geometric Relationships Defined in Sketches** - geometric relationships such as parallel ,perpendicular, and alignment allow people to convey abstract concepts in sketches, and is often employed by CAD software to help users in engineering and artistic design processes.
 Magic Pen allows users to define geometric relationships between objects, thus allowing them to express abstract concepts in hand sketches.

 Here is an illustration of the pen: